Ultra Hal TTS Reader

 Converting a Document into WAV Audio File

-By default, the Ultra Hal Text-to-Speech Reader starts with your computer and puts its icon in your system tray.
-You can start the Ultra Hal Text-to-Speech Reader by clicking on the "ear" icon in your system tray, as illustrated here:
+By default, the Zabaware Text-to-Speech Reader starts with your computer and puts its icon in your system tray.
+You can start the Zabaware Text-to-Speech Reader by clicking on the "ear" icon in your system tray, as illustrated here:

 The program needs to be running in order to automatically read dialog boxes, clipboard contents, and instant messages.
 If you do not plan to use any of these features and do not wish for the program to automatically start with your computer, you may simply remove its shortcut from your startup folder located in the start menu.
 You can always manually start the program from its own shortcut located in the start menu.
 Once you start the program, you will see an interface like this: